-The hospitality industry employs over 200,000 people in New Zealand, with the tourism sub-sector alone generating $36billion annually.
-Growth in the sector shows no signs of slowing down, with a predicted 27% increase in workers required.
+The hospitality industry employs over 1.4 million workers in Australia accounting for 7.2% of the total Australian workforce.
+Growth in the sector shows no signs of slowing down, with a skills shortage predicted of 123,000 workers by 2020.

-Alarmingly hospitality businesses only retain, on average, 50% of their workforce within the first year of tenure, which is up to 46% higher than the national average.
+Alarmingly hospitality businesses only retain, on average, 40% of their workforce within the first year of tenure.

-Given the required growth, tackling employee turnover is going to become key to the health of the industry and businesses operating within it.
+Given the required growth, tackling this turnover is going to become key to the health of the industry and businesses operating within it.

 Why is employee turnover so high in the hospitality industry?

 The answer is relatively simple–casual staff are typically young people seeking flexibility (e.g. university students), or travellers–both parties who do not consider their casual employment as permanent/long-term.